-Almost half the post-secondary students in Canada apply for student loan money to cover the high cost of their education each year.
+Half the post-secondary students in Canada apply for student loan money to cover the prohibitive cost of their education each year.
 In fact, according to Statistics Canada, the average Canadian student loan debt grows to around $17,000 by graduation day, although the final amount can often move much higher (some sources estimate the debt load per student could be as high as $26,000).

-So what are newly-graduated students to do when, fresh out of class and searching for full-time employment, they receive a letter reminding them of their loan repayment responsibilities?
-In many cases, this debt is not only difficult to repay if the new graduate is still searching for employment but it’s also forcing many of them to make decisions they probably shouldn’t have to make (loan repayment versus getting married or buying a first home, for example).
+So, what are newly graduated students to do when, fresh out of class and searching for full-time employment, they receive a letter reminding them of their loan repayment responsibilities?
+In many cases, this debt is not only difficult to repay if the new graduate is still searching for employment, but it is also forcing many of them to make decisions they should not have to make (loan repayment versus getting married or buying a first home, for example).

-Most student loans are issued by the federal and/or provincial government.
-While a student is enrolled full-time in a post-secondary institution there is no loan repayment required, allowing focus on studies rather than struggling to balance studies and employment.
+Most student loans are issued by the federal NSLSC (National Student Loan Service Centre) and/or a provincial government (for example, OSAP, the Ontario Student Assistance Program).
+While a student is enrolled full-time in a post-secondary institution, there is no loan repayment required, allowing focus on studies rather than struggling to balance studies and employment.
 However, once a graduate leaves school there is a six-month grace period before repayment of the student loans must begin.

 Many former students struggle to repay their student loans.
-And with the arrival of COVID-19 and the loss of employment for many, repaying loans has become very difficult to do.
+And with the arrival of COVID-19 and the loss of employment for many, repaying loans has become exceedingly difficult to do.
 Luckily, there is some good news.
-The federal government recently provided some relief to student loan holders as a result of COVID-19.
-Beginning April 1st, 2021 the student loan interest rate was reduced to zero percent for the federal portion of student loans owed (the interest rate cut will last until at least March 31, 2022).
+The federal government recently provided some relief to student loan holders because of COVID-19.
+Beginning April 1st, 2021, the student loan interest rate was reduced to zero percent for the federal portion of student loans owed (the interest rate cut will last until at least March 31, 2022).

 Even with this helpful move, many recent graduates continue to struggle to pay their monthly loan amounts as they continue to search for a job during Year 2 of the pandemic.
 For those struggling, the government-managed Repayment Assistance Plan (RAP) is available.